-Tennessee has completed the latest round of Wellhead Protection updates on all noncommunity and community water systems.
+Tennessee has completed the latest round of Well Head Protection updates on all noncommunity and community water systems.
 The updates are completed every three years.
-The update includes the observation and documentation of any new potential contaminant source.
-Every sixth year, a new wellhead protection plan is submitted with new photographs and maps showing any new protection strategies that have been employed by the water system.
-The next new plan for community water systems is due to the Division by 2016.
-The noncommunity and small community water systems have a new plan every three years based on the grand division that they are located in, the 2013 series began with West Tennessee, 2014 is Middle Tennessee and 2015 is East Tennessee.
+The update includes the observation and documentation of any new potential contaminant source, new photographs and maps showing any new protection strategies that have been employed by the water system.
+The next new plan for community water systems is due to the Division by 2018.
+The noncommunity and small community water systems have a new plan every three years based on the grand division that they are located in, the 2017 series began with West Tennessee, 2018 is Middle Tennessee and 2019 is East Tennessee.